-If you’ve been convicted of DUIs before, you know that spending time behind bars is a real possibility.
+If you’ve been convicted of DUIs before, you know that spending time behind bars is a real possibility after a drunk driving arrest.
 You also likely know that repeat DUI offenses in California are treated differently than a first offense, even when the facts of the case are the same.
-If you spent time in jail for previous convictions, you can likely expect a longer sentence for a fourth DUI.
+If you spent time in jail for previous DUIs, you’ll likely face a longer jail sentence for a 4th DUI.

-As a “priorable” offense, California law dictates that individuals who are repeatedly convicted of DUI are subject to escalating punishments.
-By the time an individual reaches a fourth DUI charge, state law allows prosecutors to seek a felony charge for the offense.
+That’s because California law categorizes DUI as a “priorable” offense.
+This means that repeat offenders face harsher penalties than first-time offenders.
+By the time an individual reaches a 4th DUI charge, state law allows prosecutors to seek a felony charge for the offense.

-The 16 months to three-year range assumes that there are no aggravating factors surrounding your DUI arrest.
-Aggravating factors include:
+The 16-month to three-year range for 4th DUI jail time assumes that there are no aggravating factors surrounding your DUI arrest.
+You may face a longer period of incarceration if your DUI included one of the following aggravating factors:

 - Excessive speeding or reckless driving